dgasmith/opt_einsum/README.md

 Another way to find a path is to choose the best pair to contract at every iteration so that the formula scales like N^3.
 The "best" contraction pair is currently detetermined by the smallest of the tuple (-removed_size, cost) where removed size represents the product of the size of indices removed from the overall contraction and cost is the cost of the contraction.
 Basically we want to remove the largest dimensions at the least cost.
-To prevent large outerproducts the results are sieved by the amount of memory available.
+To prevent large outer products the results are sieved by the amount of memory available.
 Overall, this turns about to work extremely well and is only slower than the optimal path in several cases and even then only by a factor of 2-4 while only taking 1 millisecond for terms of length 10.
 To me, while still not perfect, it represents a good enough case for general production.
 It is fast enough that at worst case the overhead penalty is approximately 20 microseconds and is much faster for every other einsum test case I can build or generate randomly.